dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 Every user will have their own collection—not the best approach, since [MongoDB can handle a maximum of 24,000 collections](https://docs.mongodb.com/manual/reference/limits/#namespaces), but good enough to start.
 This collection is based on the `sub` claim, [which identifies user](https://tools.ietf.org/html/rfc7519#section-4.1.2), present in the JWT issued by Auth0.

 The last function definition in the `tasks.js` file, `loadUserCollection`, is actually responsible for two things: security and MongoDB connection.
 When a user issues any request to our API, the function verifies if the `authorization` header sent was actually signed by Auth0.
 If none is sent, a non-user-friendly error is generated.
 This is done through the `jwt.verify` function with the help if `AUTH0_SECRET` key.
-The second responsibility, connecting to MongoDB, is handled by `mongojs` module and depends on three configuration variables: `MONGO_USER`, `MONGO_PASSWORD`, `MONGO_URL`.
+The second responsibility, connecting to MongoDB, is handled by the `mongojs` module and depends on three configuration variables: `MONGO_USER`, `MONGO_PASSWORD`, `MONGO_URL`.

 All these configuration variables—three to connect to MongoDB and one to verify Auth0 tokens—are passed to Webtask when creating the serverless function.
 We will see how this is done soon.